 Doing some basic prep-work and following a few guidelines can actually get your kids to create some fantastic paintings!

 When I paint with my own kids at home, usually I let them “free paint” to explore the medium.
 Other times I actually do use my tutorials and teach my child in a more structured painting lesson.
-My oldest is four and we did this dinosaur lesson using the steps presented on the tutorial.
+My oldest is four (he’s six now) and we did this dinosaur lesson using the steps presented on the tutorial.

 Without getting too deep into the educational aspect, I will say that….
 Through step by step instruction we can teach our children about the elements of art (shape, lines, colors, etc.) and input some other areas like science!
 We did a brief study on types of Dinosaurs!

 Painting helps with fine motor, gross motor and cognitive skills!
 It also builds confidence in your child when they realize what they can create!

 Any how…I hope that my tips for painting with kids will help you to do these step by step paintings with your own kids, even the real little ones!